s-gupta/map-plan-baseline/README.md

 This basic implementation already achieves an SPL of *0.73* on the validation set provided for the challenge.
 We visualized the error modes on the validation set and made simple modifications to fix them.
-This boosted the SPL to *0.92* on the validation set, and success rate to *0.98*.
-The two most significant fixes were the following, other details can be found in the code:
+This boosted the SPL to *0.92* on the validation set, and success rate to *0.976*.
+A number of these fixes pertain to artifacts of the simulator.
+The two most significant conceptual fixes were the following, other details can be found in the code:
 1. Collision recovery behavior: Camera in habitat looks directly straight ahead, and has a focal length of 90 degrees.
 This causes obstacles within the